 - Set wbA = Workbooks(“Workbook_1.xlsm”)

-Workbook named Workbook_1 is assigned to variable wbA by this statement.
+The workbook named Workbook_1 is assigned to variable wbA.

 - macroToCall = “MySub”

-This line sets the variable macroToCall to the string MySub.
+The variable macroToCall is assigned to the string MySub.
 The name of the sub that will be called in the other workbook is represented by this.

 - argumentValue = “Hello from ExcelDemy”